How to Talk About Race, Gender and Social Issues at Work

 When approaching conversations about racial bias, gender and social issues, it can be challenging to know what to say, and when and how to say it.
-It can also feel uncomfortable and risky to confront these kinds of issues in conversation at work where we are used to maintaining some level of reservedness associated with professionalism.
+It can also feel uncomfortable and risky to confront difficult conversations at work where we are used to maintaining some level of reservedness associated with professionalism.

 It’s clear that we can all benefit from participating in open and respectful conversations at work about important issues.
-In this article, we share suggestions and five guides to help you approach challenging discussions at work whether, you’re a business leader, HR manager, or individual contributor.
+In this article, we share suggestions and five guides to help you approach difficult conversations at work whether you’re a business leader, HR manager, or individual contributor.

-Resources for learning how to engage in difficult conversations
+Resources for learning how to have difficult conversations at work

 Intersectionality is the theory that each of us carries a unique identity based on social and political markers, such as our race, gender identification and sexual orientation, that impacts how we live and work.

 For example, a report published by Catalyst – a global nonprofit dedicated to pioneering research and practical tools to build better workplaces – states, '20% of LGBTQ Americans have experienced discrimination based on sexual orientation or gender identity when applying for jobs'.
 The Catalyst research also shows that LGBTQ people of colour are 19% more likely to experience this type of discrimination than white LGBTQ people.
 This is one of many examples of a unique intersectional experience and marginalisation.